 - Parents and caregivers must assess themselves and their child daily for symptoms of common cold, influenza, COVID-19, or other infectious respiratory disease before sending their child to BCC.
 Employees must similarly conduct a wellness self-assessment.
-According to the BC Centre for Disease Control, COVID-19 symptoms include:

-- Fever

-- Chills

-- Cough

-- Shortness of breath

-- Sore throat and painful swallowing

-- Stuffy or runny nose

-- Loss of sense of smell

-- Headache

-- Muscle aches

-- Fatigue

-- Loss of appetite

-- 2. Staff may conduct daily checks for respiratory illness at drop-off by asking parents and caregivers to confirm that the child, or anyone in the child's household, does not have symptoms of common cold, influenza, COVID-19, or other respiratory disease.

-- 3. A child or employee that has any symptoms of COVID-19 will not be permitted to attend BCC for 10 days or until the symptoms resolve, whichever is longer.
-Additionally, a child or employee will not be permitted to attend BCC for a period of 10 days if:

-- a. another person in the child or employee's household develops any of the symptoms of COVID-19 and is not able to provide evidence that they do not have COVID-19;

-- b. the child or employee, or a member of the child or employee's household, has been identified by a public health official as having had close contact with a confirmed case of COVID-19 and has been instructed to self-isolate; or

-- c. the child or employee, or a member of the child or employee's household, has received a positive diagnosis of COVID-19, regardless of whether or not they are exhibiting symptoms. - 4.
+According to the BC Centre of Disease Control, symptoms include: - Fever - Chills - Cough or worsening of chronic cough - Breathing difficulties (breathing fast or working hard to breathe) - Loss of sense of smell or taste - Diarrhea - Nausea and vomiting - 2.
+Staff may conduct daily checks for respiratory illness at drop-off by asking parents and caregivers to confirm that the child, or anyone in the child's household, does not have symptoms of common cold, influenza, COVID-19, or other respiratory disease. - 3.
+A child or employee that has any symptoms of COVID-19 will not be permitted to attend BCC for 10 days or until the symptoms resolve, whichever is longer.
+Additionally, a child or employee will not be permitted to attend BCC for a period of 10 days if: - a. another person in the child or employee's household develops any of the symptoms of COVID-19 and is not able to provide evidence that they do not have COVID-19; - b. the child or employee, or a member of the child or employee's household, has been identified by a public health official as having had close contact with a confirmed case of COVID-19 and has been instructed to self-isolate; or - c. the child or employee, or a member of the child or employee's household, has received a positive diagnosis of COVID-19, regardless of whether or not they are exhibiting symptoms. - 4.
 If a child or employee is assessed by their family physician or nurse practitioner and it is determined that they do not have COVID-19, they may return to BCC once the symptoms resolve. - 5.
-If a child or employee, or a member of their household, has travelled outside of Canada, the child or employee will not be permitted to attend BCC for at least 14 days from the date of their return to Canada. - 6.
-If a parent, caregiver or employee is unsure if they, or their child should self-isolate, they should utilize the BC Centre for Disease Control's Self-Assessment Tool, contact 8-1-1 or a family physician or nurse practitioner to be assessed for COVID-19 and other respiratory diseases. - 7.
+If a child or employee, or a member of their household, has travelled outside of Canada, or outside of British Columbia, the child or employee will not be permitted to attend BCC for at least 14 days from the date of their return to British Columbia.

+- 6. If a parent, caregiver or employee is unsure if they, or their child should self-isolate, they should utilize the BC Centre for Disease Control's Self-Assessment Tool, contact 8-1-1 or a family physician or nurse practitioner to be assessed for COVID-19 and other respiratory diseases. - 7.
 Parents, caregivers or employees seeking further information about COVID-19 should consult materials produced by the Ministry of Health, including information from the BC Centre for Disease Control.